plmrlnsnts/commentator/readme.md

     })
 ```

-> Replies are **comments too!**.
-So you can re-use the same routes for updating and deleting replies.
+> Replies are **comments too!** So you can re-use the same routes for updating and deleting replies.

 ## Configuration